pcf-training-class/PCF-Training/01. Introduction to Pivotal Cloud Foundry/readme.md

      ```cf delete node```

 15. Repeat the delete command for other applcations (python, php, ruby) if they were deployed.
-You may delete teh apps from PCF Apps Manager also.
+You may delete the apps from PCF Apps Manager also.